liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

 This will extract source files under a directory ``SOLVER-X.Y.Z.``

-Starting with version 2.4.0 of SUNDIALS, two installation methods are
-provided: a standard LINUX/UNIX autotools-based method (see the section :ref:`Installation.Autotools`), and a new method based on :index:`CMake` (see the section :ref:`Installation.CMake`).
-However, before providing detailed explanations on the installation procedure for the two approaches, we begin with a few common observations:
+Starting with version 2.6.0 of SUNDIALS, CMake is the only supported method of installation.
+Before providing detailed explanations on the installation procedure, we begin with a few common observations:

 * In the remainder of this chapter, we make the following
   distinctions: